 Deck log remarks sheets contain chronological accounts of events or other data that was considered important, including when changes in course and speed occurred; important landmarks were sighted; boilers were engaged or shut down; exercises were conducted; provisions or fuel were received.
 The typical log from 1941-1959 also indicates when personnel were transferred, received, or returned from leave, and may also briefly describe operational activities and list crewmen wounded or killed in action.
 They also contain information on disciplinary actions that occurred on board the ship, such as deck courts and courts martial.
 This includes the name(s) of the accused, the charges, verdict and sentence, but not the details of the proceedings.
 Logs from this period also usually contain an entry when a report of an injury to a crewman was received, with a brief description of the injury, the initial treatment, and whether or not the crewman was immediately returned to duty.

 Columnar sheets contain spaces for filling in the name and/or hull number of the vessel, the date, and detailed meteorological, hydrographic, and navigational data.
 This data includes wind speed and direction, barometric pressure, air and water temperature, cloud type and altitude, visibility and overall weather conditions, as well as latitude and longitude, amount of fuel and water expended and remaining on hand, the hull's draft, and temperature in the ship's magazines.
-Columnar sheets were not always filled in, however.
+Sometimes columnar sheets were not always filled in, or were only partially completed.

 What are people asking about Navy Deck Logs on History Hub?

 - RE: Seeking deck logs of USS America (CV-66)

 - RE: Yorktown CV-10 Quartermaster deck logs

 - RE: Where can I find deck logs for DD829(Myles C Fox) during Vietnam War